wwake/betwist/README.md

 	This will be extended with a fourth upper byte of 0 to get that address.

-	All bytes 0 will get to slot 0, the "leaf" trie.
+	A 0 for the address will get to slot 0, the "leaf" trie.
 [Do we need that?]